 Association for Contextual Behavioral Science

 Northern California Cognitive Behavior Therapy Network

 Association of Family Therapists of Northern California

-In addition to my clinical practice, I conduct research on medical decision making across the lifespan, particularly as it relates to diseases of aging (e.g., Alzheimer's and other forms of dementia).
+In addition to my clinical practice, I have conducted research on medical decisions across the lifespan, particularly as it relates to diseases of aging (e.g., Alzheimer's and other forms of dementia).
 My publications have examined how families react to and cope with chronic diagnoses.
 I've also published articles and book chapters on anxiety in later-life and best practices for doctor-patient interactions during diagnostic disclosures.

 Gooblar, J., & Beaudreau, Sherry A. (2018).
 Late-life anxiety.
 Oxford Research Encyclopedia of Psychology and Aging.
 Oxford, England: Oxford University Press.